fshowalter/movielog-archive/reviews/the-town-that-dreaded-sundown-2014.md

 And then there’s the ending.

 But before we get to that, let me say that I liked the movie.
 The location photography, colorful supporting cast, and competent script make for a solid little slasher.
 So, having said that, and having given you a sense of what the film is about and what it’s like, I feel my job as reviewer is done.

-Now, I’m going to talk about the ending.
-I believe I can do it without spoiling anything, but I’ll understand if some of you want to stop reading.
+If you want to stop reading here, I’ll understand.

 Still with me?
 Okay.
 I didn’t love the ending.
 I didn’t hate it either, but I did feel like it felt like a missed opportunity.